How to Start Reading Spanish as Easy as ABC

 If a word ends with –mente then you’re going to have two stresses.
 In this case one stress in on the strong syllable of the adjective (tris-te, rá-pi-da, etc.) and on men of –mente.

-Videos to Improve Your Reading
+How to Improve Your Spanish Reading Skills

 Now that you’re an expert with the rules, test your skills.
 This first video is set up like a textbook.
 There are simple pictures and sentences.
 The narrator will read the sentence normally, then break it up.
 There are subtitles below so that you can read along with him.